sklise/devise-capturable/README.md

 #### Overriding `set_capturable_params`

-There are times where you might want to save more than an `email` in your `User` model.
+There are times where you might want to save more than the `email` of your user in the Rails `User` model.
 You can override the `set_capturable_params` instance method to do this.
-Here's an example where I'm not only saving the `email`, but also the `uuid`.
+Here's an example where I'm also saving the `uuid`.
+The `capture_data` is the Janrain Capture `entity` JSON result, and has a binch of information about the user.

 ```ruby
 class User < ActiveRecord::Base